IceDragon200/es-moon/README.md

   and cool, however its bad for my health!

+* 2014/04/17 [2:04 AM]

+  Why am I still awake at a time like this?

+  I haven't even put any code to the game!

+  Aha, at least I started on some notes, that way I can figure out the floorplan for the school I guess?

 ## FAQ

 FYI, WE HAVE NO FAQS, OR FAX, just saying ya know.